Loading web-font TeX/Math/Italic

 About order statistics.

-Suppose that $X_1,\dotsc , X_n$ are independent random variables uniformly distributed in $[0,1]$.
-Denote by $Y_i=X_{(i)}$ its order statistics.
+Suppose that X_1,\dotsc , X_n are independent random variables uniformly distributed in [0,1].
+Denote by Y_i=X_{(i)} its order statistics.

-The random vector $(Y_1,\dotsc, Y_n)$ has distribution
+The random vector (Y_1,\dotsc, Y_n) has distribution

-n!, & 0\leq y_1\leq \cdots \leq y_n\leq 1, \\
+p(y_1,\dotsc, y_n)=\begin{cases} n!, & 0\leq y_1\leq \cdots \leq y_n\leq 1, \\ 0, & {\rm otherwise}. \end{cases}

-The random variable $Y_k$ has distribution
+The random variable Y_k has distribution

 p_k(y_k)=n!\int_{\substack{0\leq y_1\cdots \leq y_k\\ y_k\leq y_{k+1}\leq \cdots \leq y_n\leq 1}}dy_1\cdots dy_{k-1}dy_{k+1}\cdots dy_{n}